derekpock/SyncropCMD/README.md

 SyncropCMD
 ==========

+Dead Project
-Command-line interface for Syncrop - syncing service from Realm of Pi
+<strike>Command-line interface for Syncrop - syncing service from Realm of Pi</strike